By Hand Serial is a beautiful magazine series that focuses on different fiber and fabric "making communities" around the United States.

-Lookbook No 5: The fifth issue explores Michigan’s Great Lakes, from the Caribbean blue waters of Lake Michigan, to Mackinac Island in Lake Huron, and on up to the Upper Peninsula and the shores of the deep and mysterious Lake Superior.
+Lookbook No 5: This issue explores Michigan’s Great Lakes, from the Caribbean blue waters of Lake Michigan, to Mackinac Island in Lake Huron, and on up to the Upper Peninsula and the shores of the deep and mysterious Lake Superior.
 Farmland and cornfields, old wooden barns and apple orchards, pebble beaches and sandy dunes, groves of birch trees and small lakes hidden by morning mist all create a beautiful backdrop for our next series on makers and their community.
-By Hand chats with yarn dyers Plucky Knitter and Why Knot Fibers, and knitwear designers Andrea Mowry and Jill Zielinski; tours LYS Wool & Honey.
+Included in this lookbook are interviews with Plucky Knitter and Why Knot Fibers, Andrea Mowry and Jill Zielinski, and LYS Wool & Honey.
 Lookbook No. 5 features projects and patterns that feature our makers’ materials and sources of inspiration - sewing projects to create a one-of-a-kind jacket and tote bag; and knit patterns for a colorwork shawl, a stylish cardigan, a braided lattice hat, and a casual yet flattering cashmere popover.